Shari Wilkins Executive Director

 Emilie Molkentin Assistant to the Executive Director

 Emilie is a ceramic artist born and raised in the Cleveland area.
 She recently graduated from Baldwin Wallace University, earning her Bachelor’s Degree in Studio Art.
-Emilie was just accepted into the Museum Studies Graduate Program at Johns Hopkins University, where she will focus in curatorial studies and exhibition strategies.
+Emilie is continuing her education with Museum Studies Graduate Program at Johns Hopkins University, where she focuses in curatorial studies and exhibition strategies.

 Justus Harris is a student at Cleveland State University and is majoring in Mechanical Engineering.
 He is always up for a challenge and is eager to learn something new.
 He is willing to help if there is ever a need or problem- he considers himself batman when it comes to helping others.